Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Main Result

 In the update of $\bm{s}^{(k)}$, the measurement vector $\bm{y}$ is obtained through the linear transformation of $\bm{x}$ and additive Gaussian noise channel.
 On the other hand, in the decoupled system, the random variable $X$ goes through only the additive Gaussian noise channel.
+The variance of the additive Gaussian noise is $\paren{\alpha_{k}^{\ast}}^{2} / \Delta$, which implies that the noise variance in the decoupled system decreases as the measurement ratio $\Delta$ increases\footnote{Although the value of $\alpha_{k}^{\ast}$ depends on $\Delta$, $\alpha_{k}^{\ast}$ relates to the MSE as in Claim~\ref{cl:MSE}.
+Since the MSE decreases as the measurement ratio increases in general, $\alpha_{k}^{\ast}$ would also decrease in that case. }.
 We can also see that the update of $\bm{s}^{(k)}$ and $S_{k}$ have the similar form because they can be rewritten as